gevasiliou/thingit/readme.md

 Request name - %r
 Slave name - %n

-`tip`: If you need to include more modbus registers, do not create more modbus-senders to server.
+tip: If you need to include more modbus registers, do not create more modbus-senders to server.
 Just edit `Modbus TCP Master - Requests Configuration` and add more registers in this sections.
 It has been proved that all requests are logged inside teltonika as a separate line of the same file
-(same timestamp, different description, different values).
+(same timestamp, different description, different values) and data sender will send all the json lines at once (separate messages sent, same timestamp as retrieved by modbus read)

 `example`:
 ```